 Turns out there is enough to say, and not just because we extroverts love talking things out.
-Once I gave it some thought, considered a few of the grievers I’ve worked with, and chatted with some extroverted grieving friends, I realized extroverts actually face a lot of unique challenges.
-So we created a second podcast on grieving as an extrovert (which you can check out above) and decided it would be worth a mention here on the blog.
+Once I gave it some thought, considered a few of the grievers I've worked with, and chatted with some extroverted grieving friends, I realized extroverts actually face a lot of unique challenges.
+So we created a second podcast on grieving as an extrovert and decided it would be worth a mention here on the blog.
 Because guess what?
 Being an extrovert isn’t always as easy as it looks, especially when it comes to grief.

 6. You keep excessively busy doing things and spending time with other people, only to realize what looked like healthy coping was actually avoidance.